jumeong/kernel-level-optimization-study/README.md

 -------------------------------------------------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------
 - Self CPU time total: 3.392s
 - Self CUDA time total: 117.495ms

+## NSight Compute Profiling
+- Summary
+  - Mio throttle Stalls (Est. Speedup: 55.00%)
+    - On average, each warp of this kernel spends 11.0 cycles being stalled waiting for the MIO (memory input/output) instruction queue to be not full.
+This stall reason is high in cases of extreme utilization of the MIO pipelines, which include special math instructions, dynamic branches, as well as shared memory instructions.
+When caused by shared memory accesses, trying to use fewer but wider loads can reduce pipeline pressure.
+This stall type represents about 60.7% of the total average of 18.1 cycles between issuing two instructions.
+  - ncu에서는 quantized weight를 load하는 부분이 병목이 된다고 지적.
+  - ```python
+    b = tl.load(b_ptrs, mask=masks_b)
+    ```

+## Triton Debugging
+- tl.static_print은 컴파일 시점에 tl.constexpr 변수의 값을 찍어준다.
+- BLOCK_SIZE K: 32
+- BLOCK_SIZE N: 32